An HR Glossary for HR Terms

 What Is Proof of Insurance?

-Proof of insurance is a document that shows that an individual is covered under an insurance plan.
-Though applicable to several types of insurance, the most relevant to HR is health insurance.
+Proof of insurance is a document that shows an individual is covered under an insurance plan.
+Though applicable to several types of policies, the most relevant to HR is health insurance.
 Employees (or their dependents) may need to show proof of insurance for health coverage in a few different scenarios:

 - At a doctor’s office or hospital